About DisabilityCare Australia

-DisabilityCare Australia staff will be on the ground from July 2013 to help people transition to the scheme, to provide information and referral services, undertake assessments and work with participants to develop their personal plans and support packages.
+DisabilityCare Australia staff will be on the ground from July 2013 to help children and their families and carers transition to the scheme, and to provide information and referral services.

-New participants will gradually enter the scheme over the launch period.
-There is a gradual intake to ensure that participants of the scheme are properly supported and receive the right services for their individual needs.
+There is a gradual intake to ensure that scheme participants are properly supported and receive the right services for their individual needs.

 DisabilityCare Australia staff will:

-- work with scheme participants and their families to plan and arrange the supports they need; the scheme recognises that each individual, their family and every community is unique in terms of their needs and support required
+- work with children with disability and their family to plan and arrange the support they need; the scheme recognises that each individual, their family and every community is unique in terms of their needs and the support required

-- improve the delivery of support services and care across the New South Wales, which will help make a real improvement in people with disability’s family life and community participation
+- improve the delivery of support services and care across South Australia, which will help make a real improvement in people with disability’s family life and community participation

 - work with the local community to improve community involvement for people with disability.